Creating atom-nanoparticle quantum superpositions

-where $\Delta x=\delta_{R}\beta=\frac{\hbar k}{2m_{n}\omega_{2}}\Omega_{gg}\delta t$ is the superposition size of the nanoparticle and $\Delta t$ is the duration of the transient free fall motion.
-Since the nanoparticle mass $m_{n}$ is large we can have $\phi_{\text{grav}}\sim1$ already for small superposition sizes $\Delta x$ and for short free-fall times $\Delta t$ \textendash{} a regime which is interesting on its own.
+where $\Delta x=\delta_{n}\beta=\frac{\hbar k}{2m_{n}\omega_{2}}\Omega_{gg}\delta t$ is the superposition size of the nanoparticle and $\Delta t$ is the duration of the transient free fall motion.
+Since the nanoparticle mass $m_{n}$ is large we can have $\phi_{\text{grav}}\sim1$ already for small superposition sizes $\Delta x$ and for short free-fall times $\Delta t$ -- a regime which is interesting on its own.

 Let us now consider a generic initial state $\rho_{\text{init}}=\rho_{n}\otimes\vert\downarrow\rangle\langle\downarrow\vert$, where $\rho_{\text{\text{n}}}=\int d^{2}\alpha P_{n}(\alpha)\vert\alpha\rangle\langle\alpha\vert,$ and $P$ is Glauber's P quasi-probability distribution.
 Here we only require that the nanoparticle is initially trapped in the Paul trap, but the motional state can be otherwise completely generic.
 The steps 1-7 now result in the final state $\rho_{\text{final}}\sim\rho'_{n}\otimes\vert\phi\rangle\langle\phi\vert$, where $\rho'_{n}$ is the final motional state of the nanoparticle, yet $\vert\phi\rangle$ is the same internal state obtained by considering an initial coherent motional state.
-Remarkably, the transient free fall dynamics entangles the motional and internal state in a simple way which can be readily disentangled at any time \textemdash{} this is a direct consequence of the unifrom nature of the universal gravitational coupling, a feature which is absent already with a harmonic potential.
-Creating a superposition of an arbitrary motional state still fully retains its coherent properties, and once the gravitational phase is transferred to the internal state it can be then read out again using steps 8 an 9.
+Remarkably, the transient free fall dynamics entangles the motional and internal states in a simple way which can be readily disentangled at any time --- this is a direct consequence of the uniform nature of the universal gravitational coupling, a feature which is absent already with a harmonic potential.
+Creating a superposition of an arbitrary motional state {(such as of a thermal state)} still fully retains its coherent properties, and once the gravitational phase is transferred to the internal state it can be then read out again using steps 8 an 9.